 Through the Wistron Accelerator, Wistron hopes to share its industry experience and rich resources with startups, and to explore innovative opportunities by working on a PoC together.
 Wistron is happy to be one of the case studies for startups to test their B2B solution.
 Wistron Group also expects to develop growth opportunities for the next decade through this collaboration.

 5. What stage of startups is suitable for the Wistron Accelerator?

 We do not have a strict standard on the stage of the startup.
 But we do recommend startups that have experience working with enterprises or have a few proven PoCs to apply.
-These startups should be able to better utilize the six month timeline and can reasonably expect a certain level of results from the program.
+These startups should be able to better utilize the four-month timeline and can reasonably expect a certain level of results from the program.

 If you are still in the MVP stage and have not yet defined your target customers, we would suggest you focus on developing your product first, try to get some initial users, collect feedback, and iterate accordingly.
 Once you validate the problem you want to solve and know the core advantage of your product, that will be a better time to apply for the Wistron Accelerator.

 If you already have a product prototype but have not yet established a company, we recommend that you complete the company setup process first.
 From our experience, it can help you onboard business partners and initiate collaborations more efficiently.

 AppWorks can provide professional accounting and legal services to help founders set up a company, whether you are from Taiwan or overseas.

 6. I am not a citizen of Taiwan.
 Can you help me get a visa?

 Wistron and AppWorks can assist international founders enrolled in the Wistron Accelerator to apply for the Entrepreneur Visa, the employment Gold Card or the Business Visa based on certain conditions.
 Founders from overseas can concentrate on their work without worrying about visa issues.

 We will closely track government border policies regarding COVID-19 and provide adequate support as the policy changes.